alobes5/shortUrl/Readme.md

   * Repository and Postgres

 * The application should be distributed as one or more Docker images :white_check_mark:
-  * Two images, api and database
+  * 3 images, api, database and openjdk

 ## Additional Requirements